dheffren/frankensteinNet/README.md

 ## Outline of Program run Order
     Command Line Functions:
-    Main.py - Call ONE run of a model given a config file (called from sweep.py).
-If not called from sweeps, runs in runs/manualRuns.
-    Sweep.py - Runs a sweep based on sweep_configs, saves a config in .sweep_tmp.
-Runs in a separate folder (runs/sweeps) Manage.py - Delete and list runs.
-Doesn't work right now.
-Uses methods from RunManager.
-Supposed to allow to resume as well.

     Now, let's go into the loop for main.py setup.py contains the "building" of the model, dataset, optimizers and schedulers based on the config. data.py constructs the dataset from datasets folder - these datasets are AUTOMATICALLY "registered' based on name.
 All you need to do is just make a new dataset class in datasets/*, and pass in its name in the config.